QAInsights/Quillx/README.md

-# ✍️ AIx
+# ✍️ AIdx

 **Code is literature.
 How much of yours did you actually write?**

-AIx is an open standard for disclosing AI involvement in software projects - expressed through the language of authorship.
+AIdx is an open standard for disclosing AI involvement in software projects - expressed through the language of authorship.
 Not a judgment.
 Just transparency.

 [![AIx](badges/aix-3.svg)](https://github.com/qainsights/aix)